mbuesch/shr3rs/README.md

 This crate does not require the Rust std library.
 It does not link to std.

+# Optimized implementation

+This crate includes an optimized implementation for AVR 8-bit.

+All other architectures use the generic implementation.
+On most architectures, this generic implementation will be compiled to rather efficient code.

 # License

 Copyright (c) 2022 Michael Buesch <m@bues.ch>